tanvir-git/odoo-documentation/content/applications/services/helpdesk/overview/reports.rst

 .. image:: reports/report_close_date_team.png
    :align: center
-   :alt: View of a helpdesk ticket analysis by team and close date in Odoo Helpdesk
+   :alt: View of a helpdesk ticket analysis by team and close date in CoquiAPPs Helpdesk

 .. tip::
    Filter it by *Assignee* to see Key Performance Indicators (KPI) per agent.